Dole97/VSD-Sky130-OpenLANE-Workshop/README.md

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/asic%20design%20flow.PNG)

-Chip Specification - The VLSI engineers are provided with the specifications according to which they need to design circuits taht meets these constraints for their system.
+Chip Specification - The VLSI engineers are provided with the specifications according to which they need to design circuits that meet these constraints for their system.

 Design Entry/Functional Verification - In this stage the RTL design and Behavioral Modeling are performed using the Hardware Description Language (HDL).